aws/aws-sdk-js-v3/clients/client-marketplace-metering/README.md

 <li>
 <p>Submits the metering record for a set of customers.
 <code>BatchMeterUsage</code> API calls are captured by CloudTrail.
 You can use
-CloudTrail to verify that the software as a subscription (SaaS) metering records that you sent are accurate by searching for records with the <code>eventName</code>
+CloudTrail to verify that the software as a service (SaaS) metering records that you sent are accurate by searching for records with the <code>eventName</code>
 of <code>BatchMeterUsage</code>.
 You can also use CloudTrail to audit records over time.
 For more information, see the <a href="https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-concepts.html">CloudTrail User